mobizt/Firebase-ESP-Client/README.md

 ```

-## FireSense, The Programmable Data Logging and IO Control (Add On)
+## FireSense, The Programmable Data Logging and IO Control (Deprecated Add On)

 This add on library is for the advance usages and works with Firebase RTDB.